RVA-ALT-Lab/fulcrum-map/README.md

 1. Combine all JS and data files into one file per vignette
 2. The script and html could reference a global version of leaflet instead of loading their own
 3. Place all of the JS for a vignette in a `<script>` tag inside the corresponding HTML file instead of referencing external scripts using `src` attribute
+4. The `package.json` file is not necessary for anything other than making my install of leaflet easier.
+It could be safely removed.

 The result should look something like this:
 ![base-interactive example](./base-interactivity.png "Base Map")